Youssef-74/Data-Analysis-Nanodegree/US Bikeshare/README.md

 - Start Station (e.g., Broadway & Barry Ave)
 - End Station (e.g., Sedgwick St & North Ave)
 - User Type (Subscriber or Customer)

-- The Chicago and New York City files also have the following two columns:
+The Chicago and New York City files also have the following two columns:

 - Gender
 - Birth Year

+Data for the first 10 rides in the new_york_city.csv file
 ![Data for the first 10 rides in the new_york_city.csv file](https://video.udacity-data.com/topher/2018/March/5aa771dc_nyc-data/nyc-data.png)